 If you try to file your lawsuit after the two-year time window has closed, the court will almost certainly refuse to consider it, so it's important to understand how the statute of limitations applies to your situation.

-Even if you're confident that your case will be resolved through the car insurance claim process, you'll want to leave yourself plenty of time to file a lawsuit in case you need to -- if for no other reason than that you’ll have more leverage during settlement talks.
+And even if you're confident that your case will be resolved through the car insurance claim process, you'll want to leave yourself plenty of time to file a lawsuit in case you need to—if for no other reason than added leverage during settlement talks.
 If you think you might be running up against the two-year deadline, it may be time to contact an experienced Arizona car accident attorney.

-If the other driver was entirely at fault for your car accident, the result is usually predictable: the other driver (through their insurance carrier) will pay to compensate you for medical bills, lost wages, and other losses you suffered.
+If the other driver was entirely at fault for your car accident, the result is usually predictable: The other driver (typically through their insurance carrier) must compensate you for medical bills, lost wages, and other losses you suffered.
 But what happens if you were partly at fault?

 Arizona follows a "pure comparative fault" rule when both parties are found to share blame for an accident.
-In most car accident cases, the jury is asked to calculate two things based on the evidence: the total dollar amount of the plaintiff's damages, and the percentage of fault that belongs to each party.
-Under the pure comparative fault rule, the plaintiff's damages award is reduced by a percentage equal to his or her share of fault.
+In the rare event that a car accident lawsuit goes to trial, the jury is asked to calculate two things based on the evidence: The total dollar amount of the plaintiff's damages, and the percentage of fault that belongs to each party.
+Under the pure comparative fault rule, the plaintiff's damages award is reduced by a percentage equal to their share of fault.

 For instance, suppose that in your case, the jury decides your total damages award should be $100,000 (including your medical bills, lost income, vehicle damage, and pain and suffering).
-Sounds good, right?
-But the jury also decides you are 40 percent responsible for the accident (maybe you were speeding).
-Under Arizona's comparative fault rule, you are entitled to get 60 percent of the $100,000 total, or $60,000 -- still a large sum, but not as much as the grand total of your damages.
+But the jury also decides you are 25 percent responsible for the accident (maybe you were speeding).
+Under Arizona's comparative fault rule, you are entitled to 75 percent of the $100,000 total, or $75,000—still a significant sum, but less than the total of your damages.

 (Not all states treat comparative fault this way.
-Most follow a "modified" comparative fault rule that only allows the plaintiff to receive damages if his or her fault was 50 percent or less.
+Most follow a "modified" comparative fault rule that only allows the plaintiff to receive damages if their fault was 50 percent or less.
 Once the plaintiff's fault exceeds 50 percent, the damages award drops to zero in most of these states.)

-Not only does the comparative negligence rule bind Arizona judges and juries (if your car accident case makes it to court), it will also guide a car insurance claims adjuster when he or she is evaluating your case.
+Not only does the comparative negligence rule bind Arizona judges and juries (if your car accident case makes it to court), it will also guide a car insurance claims adjuster when they're evaluating your case.
 A claims adjuster makes decisions based on what is likely to happen in court, after all.
 But don't let that prevent you from pursuing an auto accident settlement or lawsuit.
-Instead, talk to an attorney about your situation and your best course of action.

 Car insurance is certain to play a part in any claim that's made after a car accident.
 Arizona, like most states, requires the owner of a motor vehicle to maintain a certain amount of insurance coverage in order to operate the vehicle legally on the state's roads and highways.
 So, understanding the Arizona auto insurance rules is essential to any potential car accident case.